-- 1.1 The City hereby recognizes the Big Bend Chapter of the Florida Police Benevolent Association, Inc., as the exclusive representative for the purposes of collective bargaining with respect to wages, hours, and terms and conditions of employment for all employees in the bargaining unit. - 1.2 The bargaining unit for which this recognition is accorded is as defined in the Certification issued by the Florida Public Employees Relations Commission on December 30, 1981 (Case No. RC-81-056) and includes all sworn police officers in the Tallahassee Police Department with the rank of Police Officer (including those classified as Police Investigator) and specifically excludes all other employees both sworn and unsworn, in the Police Department, managerial employees, reserve officers, confidential employees, and all other employees of the City of Tallahassee.
+- 1.1 The City hereby recognizes the Big Bend Chapter of the Florida Police Benevolent Association, Inc., as the exclusive representative for the purposes of collective bargaining with respect to wages, hours, and terms and conditions of employment for all employees in the bargaining unit. - 1.2 The bargaining unit for which this recognition is accorded is as defined in the Certification issued by the Florida Public Employees Relations Commission on December 30, 1981 (Case No. RC-81-056) and includes all sworn police officers in the Tallahassee Police Department with the rank of Sergeant and Lieutenant and specifically excludes all other employees both sworn and unsworn, in the Police Department, managerial employees, confidential employees, and all other employees of the City of Tallahassee.